 From there, Velma was discharged to a recommended rehab facility, receiving both OT and PT in her room due to COVID restrictions, which limited her ability to ambulate.
 Over the 5+ weeks of her stay at the rehab center, Velma did not do well.
 She developed pneumonia and increased fluid retention in her lower extremities.
-In hopes of finding an alternative to ongoing and repeated hospitalization, Jane connected with Henry Ford at Home VP Mike
+In hopes of finding an alternative to engoing and repeated bespitalization.
+Japa connected with alternative to ongoing and repeated hospitalization, Jane connected with Henry Ford at Home VP Mike